icehrm/icehrm.github.io/_docs/leave.md

 Let's assume Jhon Doe joined the company in May 2015 and should not be allowed to take only a pat of leave count defined for 2015.
-Then for annual leave definition under "Admin"=>"Leave Settings"=>"Leave Types" you can edit Annual Leave and make **"Proportionate leaves on Joined Date" = "Yes"**
+Then for annual leave definition under "Admin"=>"Leave Settings"=>"Leave Types" you can edit Annual Leave and make
+<code>"Proportionate leaves on Joined Date" = "Yes"</code>

 If this is set then Jhon Doe will only be entitled for 18 * (8/12) annual leaves for the year given he has joined on 1st of May 2015

-<code>I'll cover other other leave management concepts in icehrm like Leave Groups, Leave Rules in
+<code>I'll cover other other leave management concepts in icehrm like Leave Groups,<br/> Leave Rules in
 another article </code>